 Medical education should aspire to serve the common good and to respond to the changing health care needs of individuals and societies.
 Because the SMHS is a community-based medical school, and because of the unique circumstances of our regional location, we place special emphasis on the unique skills needed to provide care for patients and populations in rural and Native American communities across all competencies.
 In the context of achieving and demonstrating these competencies, students should also be able to identify, analyze, and manage health problems effectively, efficiently, professionally, and humanistically.

 Students enrolling at the University of North Dakota School of Medicine & Health Sciences generally earn their M.D. degree after four years of study.
-The first two years of study take place on the Grand Forks campus and are focused on basic sciences and clinical skills.
-At the end of the second year, students complete Step 1 of the national licensing exam.
+The first 20 months of study, called Phase 1, take place on the Grand Forks campus and are focused on basic sciences and doctoring skills.
+At the end of Phase 1, students complete Step 1 of the national licensing exam.

 All students complete seven clerkships during the year: family medicine, internal medicine, neurology, obstetrics/gynecology, pediatrics, psychiatry and surgery and a research project.
 Clerkships on the Minot campus are completed through a longitudinal curriculum.

-Students spend their fourth year at one of four campuses - Grand Forks, Fargo, Bismarck and Minot.
-A fourth year surgical course (4 weeks) is required as well as seven electives.
+Students spend their fourth year--Phase 3--at one of four campuses - Grand Forks, Fargo, Bismarck and Minot.
+An acting internship (AI) is required as well as seven electives.
 By the end of the fourth year, students complete both parts of the Step 2 national licensing exam.